openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 > ##### Example Bane Attacks
 >
 > Setting Sun is heavily wounded and needs a chance to escape from the samurai who is mercilessly pressing the attack.
 With a well timed snake strike, the monk attempts to blind the armored warrior.
-Setting Sun is making a melee attack targeting a single foe, so he makes an action roll using his Agility of 5 versus the samurai's Resilience of 18.
+Setting Sun is making a melee attack targeting a single foe, so he makes an action roll using his Agility of 5 versus the samurai's Guard of 18.
 The monk rolls 1d20 + 2d6 and scores a 20, so his foe is inflicted with the *blinded* bane.
 >
 > * * * * *
 >